Gruntfuggly/todo-tree/README.md

 # Todo Tree

-This extension uses <a href="https://github.com/BurntSushi/ripgrep">ripgrep</a> to search for TODOs within your workspace, which it will then show in a tree view in the explorer pane.
+This extension quickly searches (using <a href="https://github.com/BurntSushi/ripgrep">ripgrep</a>) your workspace for comment tags like TODO and FIXME, and displays them in a tree view in the explorer pane.
 Clicking a TODO within the tree will open the file and put the cursor on the line containing the TODO.
+The view is updated whenever files are saved.

 <img src="https://raw.githubusercontent.com/Gruntfuggly/todo-tree/master/resources/screenshot.png">